-Since Lachesis targets track-sized I/Os, we do not expect any benefit to small random I/Os stemming from an OLTP workload.
-To ensure that Lachesis does not hurt TPC-C performance we captured I/O traces on our DB2 system running the TPC-C benchmark, applied the same transformations as for the TPC-H workload, and measured the trace replay time.
+Since Lachesis targets track-sized I/Os, we do not expect to see any benefit to small random I/Os stemming from an OLTP workload.
+To ensure that Lachesis does not introduce a slowdown to the TPC-C benchmark, we captured I/O traces on our DB2 system running the TPC-C benchmark, applied the same transformations as for the TPC-H workload, and measured the trace replay time.
 Eliminating CPU time was not necessary because there were no storage device idle periods in the trace.

-The DB2 configuration for the TPC-C benchmark is identical to the one described in Section 5.2.1 (8 KB pages, a 768 MB buffer pool, a raw device partition of the Atlas 10K III disk holding the TPC-C data and indexes).
-We used the following parameters for the TPC-C benchmark: 10 warehouses (approximately 1 GB of initial data), 10 clients per warehouse, zero keying/think time.
-As expected, the experiments showed that Lachesis does not affect TPC-C performance.
+The DB2 configuration for the TPC-C benchmark was identical to the one described in Section 5.2.1 (8 KB pages, a 768 MB buffer pool, a raw device partition of the Atlas 10k III disk holding the TPC-C data and indexes).
+We used the following parameters for the TPC-C benchmark: 10 warehouses (approximately 1GB of initial data), 10 clients per warehouse, zero keying/think time.